ccmbioinfo/mugqic_pipelines/bfx/report/EpiSeq.pre_qc_check.md

 ### FastQC for Bisulfite Sequencing

-[FastQC] runs on sequencing data and measure various statistics to inform the user about the quality of the raw data and what precautions to consider going forward.
-Information about library contamination and poor base quality can be used to guide the trimming and filtering processes [@fastqc].
+[FastQC]([@fastqc]) runs on sequencing data and measure various statistics to inform the user about the quality of the raw data and what precautions to consider going forward.
+Information about library contamination and poor base quality can be used to guide the trimming and filtering processes.

 #### HTML Reports